OffchainLabs/arbitrum-token-bridge/README.md

    1. First, make sure you have a Nitro test node running.
 Follow the instructions [here](https://docs.arbitrum.io/node-running/how-tos/local-dev-node).

    2. When the Nitro test-node is up and running you should see logs like `sequencer_1` and `staker-unsafe_1` in the terminal.
-This can take up to 10 minutes
+This can take up to 10 minutes.

 2. At the root of the token bridge UI: